Petroleum is an important fossil fuel.

 What is Fractional distillation?

-It is the process by which oil refineries separates unprocessed oil (crude oil) into different useful hydrocarbon products on the basis of boiling points.
+It is the process by which oil refineries separate unprocessed oil (crude oil) into different useful hydrocarbon products on the basis of boiling points.

 Basic Principle of Fractional Distillation: